Harsh19-M/E-Commerce-Growth-Analytics-AB-Testing-Segmentation/README.md

 - **Variant B delivers a statistically significant improvement in conversion rate over Variant A.**
 - This confirms that the website changes introduced in Variant B have a real, measurable positive impact on user purchasing behavior.

-Aight bro, I got you — here’s a **clean, professional, recruiter-ready version of Test 2**, combining all three analyses (two-sided, larger, smaller) with clear findings and interpretation for each.
-I’ll follow the **same format as your Test 1 README**, just adapted for per-experiment lift analysis.

 ---

 ## **Test 2 — Experiment-Level Conversion Impact (A vs B)**